TinyFactory/Tiny-Factory-Docs/about.md

 ---
-layout: default
+layout: page
 title: About
+id: about
 ---

-All about me and my blog...
+Stay tuned until we can get this filled out entirely.